 1. Crooked teeth can be more prone to wear and tear

-If your teeth are crooked you might find that two or more teeth rub together as you chew.
+If your teeth are crooked you might find that they collide and rub together as you chew.
 This can cause premature wear, and over time your tooth’s enamel can be worn away.
 Excess pressure can also cause teeth to weaken and chip or fracture.

 2. Protruding teeth can be more at risk of injury

-If you have a crooked tooth that’s particularly pronounced it could be more at risk of injury.
-You might find yourself knocking it during day-to-day activities and if you’re unlucky enough to suffer a trauma to your mouth it’s likely to be more susceptible to damage.
+If you have a crooked tooth that’s particularly pronounced it could be more prone to injury.
+You might find yourself knocking it during day-to-day activities like eating and drinking, and if you’re unlucky enough to suffer a trauma to your mouth it may be more susceptible to damage.

 3. Straight teeth are easier to keep clean

-Quite often crowded teeth can be difficult to brush, particularly where the teeth are very crooked and overlap.
+Crowded teeth can be more difficult to brush, particularly if they are very crooked and overlap.
 This creates hard-to-reach areas that your toothbrush may struggle to get to.
-Bacteria are then able to flourish in these areas, resulting in bad breath, a build up of plaque and eventually decay.
+Bacteria is then able to flourish in these areas, resulting in bad breath, a build up of plaque and eventually decay.

-Sensu tip: Fixed braces can also be difficult to clean around, but orthodontic aligner treatments such as Invisalign can be removed for easy brushing and flossing.
+Sensu tip: Fixed braces can also be difficult to keep clean, albeit temporarily, but orthodontic aligner treatments such as Invisalign can be removed for easy brushing and flossing.

 4. Crowded teeth can affect the health of your gums

 As well as impacting on the health of your teeth, dental crowding can also affect the health of your gums.
-Like tooth decay, gum disease can be caused by a build up of plaque, and may be the result of inefficient brushing.
-The symptoms can include inflammation and bleeding, and eventually gum disease may lead to gum and bone recession and even tooth loss.
+Like tooth decay, gum disease can be caused by a build up of plaque and may be the result of inefficient brushing.
+Symptoms can include inflammation and bleeding.
+If left untreated gum disease can lead to gum and bone recession and even tooth loss.